phunware/maas-cme-android-sdk/README.md

 Overview
 -----------

-The MaaSCME SDK allows developers to fetch and manage the various pieces of data in the Content Management Engine, including containers, schemas, structure and content.
-The CME spans across your entire organization, so different applications can potentially share the same content.
+The MaaS Content Management SDK allows developers to fetch and manage the various pieces of data in the Content Management Engine, including containers, schemas, structure and content.
+MaaS Content Management spans across your entire organization, so different applications can potentially share the same content.

 ### Container

 **Containers** hold a single structure.
-You can create any number of containers in MaaS Portal.
+You can create any number of containers in the MaaS portal.
 You can also associate tags with containers to assist with fetching.

 ### Schema

 **Schemas** are applied to **Structure** items and define what fields of data a particular structure item can contain..
-You can create any number of schemas in MaaS Portal.
+You can create any number of schemas in the MaaS portal.
 You can also associate tags with schemas to assist with fetching.

 ### Structure